How to start a craft business online from your home

 There’s a lot to consider when deciding how to structure your business.
 You may want to speak with a tax professional or business attorney who can advise you on the pros and cons of each option and help you make the decision that’s best for you.

-License and permit requirements vary by location, so it's important to check with your state and city or town to find out what you need.
+License and permit requirements vary by location and what you sell, so it’s important to check with your state and city or town to find out what you need.
 Certain places may require you to have a permit or license if you sell your goods in brick-and-mortar locations; online platforms and marketplaces may have their own requirements, so it’s best to check.

 Regardless of where your business is located, here are some licenses and permits that are commonly required.